 i.
 Government grants:

-Non-royalty-bearing grants from the Government of Israel, for funding certain approved research and development activities, are recognized at the time in which the Company's cost reports are approved by the Chief Scientist.
+Non-royalty-bearing grants from the Government of Israel, for funding certain approved research and development activities, are recognized as they are earned.
+Such royalties amounted to \$797, \$450, \$60 in 1997, 1998 and 1999, respectively.

 j.
 Revenue recognition: